xmxtxx/Charset_analysis/README.md

 ## ✨ New Features

+### 🔍 **Interactive File Explorer**
+Browse and explore files by encoding after analysis:
+- View all files with a specific encoding (e.g., find all EUC-JP files)
+- See confidence levels and full paths
+- Navigate with simple number selections
+- Perfect for finding files that need conversion

 ### 🔄 **Encoding Conversion**
 Convert your CSV files to a standard encoding with safety features:
 - Automatic `.bak` backup creation